Sudden Death Syndrome - Scouting

 Photo credit: Craig Grau, University of Wisconsin

-Another key distinguishing feature is that SDS causes root rot while root systems of plants affected by BSR remain healthy.
-Diseased plants are easily pulled out of the ground because the taproots and lateral rots have deteriorated.
-Symptoms present on both the leaves and roots is diagnostic for SDS (Table 1).
+• Dig up roots and examine.
+SDS causes root rot, while root systems of plants affected by BSR remain healthy.
+Plants infected with the SDS pathogen are easily pulled out of the ground because the taproots and lateral rots have deteriorated.
+While not always present, a bluish color to the roots (fungal spores) is diagnostic for SDS.

 Roots